How to buy Chase Mining Corporation (CML) shares

 Chase Mining Corporation share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Chase Mining Corporation's is 1.2904.
-This would suggest that Chase Mining Corporation's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Chase Mining Corporation's is 1.0677.
+This would suggest that Chase Mining Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Chase Mining Corporation overview